cultural-ai/wordsmatter/README.md

 # Words Matter as LOD
-Developing a linked open data version of Words Matter
+Developing a controlled thesaurus of contentious terms used in cultural heritage collections